 And although it’s got many crap reviews, mostly due to atrocious service, Sakura Sushi Bar did prepare great Japanese food for us.
 Probably because we were one of three occupied tables during our visit.
 So the service was only poor, not terrible.

 Even the street food was great in Tirana (Try Byrek, a stuffed, salty, flaky bit of heaven).
 We never had any issue filling our bellies in all of Albania.

 Over the course of two months, we tried many a restaurant, and all but two were great.
 There are also many memorable agritourism restaurants (farm-to-table) in and around Tirana.

 Perhaps to offset the possibility of becoming morbidly obese due to the prevalence of all the eateries in Tirana, it is a city of very enticing walkability.
-There are many footpaths and parks, Grand Park (Parku I Madh) is quite epic, and a person can easily walk many miles in a day.
-Especially if walking from restaurant to restaurant, finishing the day off in a pub or cafe.
-Not hard to do.
+There are many footpaths and parks.
+Grand Park (Parku I Madh) is quite epic, and a person can easily walk many miles in a day.
+Especially if walking from restaurant to restaurant, finishing the day off in a pub or cafe, which is not hard to do.